bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # wizard data of &lt;bes fixlet&gt;

-If the specified Fixlet message was created with a Wizard then this inspector returns the HTML string representing the DataStore element of that Wizard.Note: This is a Console-only inspector.
+If the specified fixlet was created with a Wizard then this inspector returns the HTML string representing the DataStore element of that Wizard.Note: This is a Console-only inspector.

 # wizard link of &lt;bes fixlet&gt;

-If the specified Fixlet message was created with a Wizard then this inspector returns the HTML string representing the link of that Wizard.Note: This is a Console-only inspector.
+If the specified fixlet was created with a Wizard then this inspector returns the HTML string representing the link of that Wizard.Note: This is a Console-only inspector.

 # wizard name of &lt;bes fixlet&gt;

-If the specified Fixlet message was created with a Wizard then this inspector returns the HTML string representing the name of that Wizard.Note: This is a Console-only inspector.
+If the specified fixlet was created with a Wizard then this inspector returns the HTML string representing the name of that Wizard.Note: This is a Console-only inspector.

 # &lt;bes fixlet&gt; as xml